hisacro/Hexchat-Google-Translator-Plugin/README.md

 # equivalent to starting the message with "@@"
 /TR <message>
 ```
-Translates message into the language according to form "to-from".
-Thisauto detects the source language
+Translates message into the language according to form "to-from".  <del>This auto detects the source language</del>

 ```
 /TRA <source language> <target language> <message>
 ```
-Translates message into the language specified.
-This auto detects the source language.'
+Translates message into the language specified.  <del>This auto detects the source language.'</del>

 ```
 /STR <message>